rockthethird/Bible-Study/John/John 12.md

 1. Christ Must Prioritize God's Glory - vv.27-30 (March 12, 2023)

+    - Jesus also felt anguish and desire for the deliverance from physical torment

+    - Our hope of salvation only comes because the Father did not rescue the Son

+    - His anguish was magnified by His knowledge and need to take on all sin and its punishment

+    - Without His renewing we are blind to God even with direct evidence

 1. Christ Must Defeat Evil Forces - v.31

+    - Christ's coming created a dividing line

+    - Satin can be resisted by a believer

+    - Because of the cross work our eyes can be opened to see that we were blinded by satan, and it provides the basis for resistance against him

 1. Christ Must Call Sinners Effectually - v.32 (March 19, 2023)